eboursier/eboursier.github.io/_teaching/sequential.md

 Sequential Learning course for Master 2 Mathématiques de l'Aléatoire & MathIA.

-## Year 2024-2025
+## Year 2025-2026

-Courses are every Tuesday, 2pm-5pm in room 1A11.
+Courses are every Tuesday, 2pm-5pm in room 1A11, starting from September 23.

-**Note:** there is no course on October 29 and November 19.
+**Note:** there is no course on October 21 and 28.

 ## Course Evaluation